johnny353535/yoi/docs/_pages/start/customizing.md

 <p class="intro">Yoi offers a wide range of build-in options for customization.
 Tweak color values, change components and add your own styles and scripts.</p>

-## The Yoi Boilerplate
+## The Yoi Kit

 To customize Yoi, you need to download and compile it on your machine.
-We prepared a starter kit &mdash; [the Yoi Boilerplate](https://github.com/yoshino-digital/yoi-boilerplate) &mdash; which also offers powerful templating and a simple static page building workflow.
+We prepared a starter repository &mdash; [the Yoi Kit](https://github.com/yoshino-digital/yoi-kit) &mdash; which also offers powerful templating and a simple static page building workflow.

 <div class="m-t-8">
-    <a class="btn btn--large" href="https://github.com/yoshino-digital/yoi-boilerplate">Yoi Boilerplate on GitHub</a>
+    <a class="btn btn--large" href="https://github.com/yoshino-digital/yoi-kit">Yoi Kit on GitHub</a>
 </div>
-<p class="hint hint--primary"><b>Yoi Boilerplate</b> The following documentation specifically describes how to customize Yoi via the <a href="https://github.com/yoshino-digital/yoi-boilerplate">Yoi Boilerplate</a>.
+<p class="hint hint--primary"><b>Yoi Kit</b> The following documentation specifically describes how to customize Yoi via the <a href="https://github.com/yoshino-digital/yoi-kit">Yoi Kit</a>.
 We highly advice using it instead of the main Yoi repository for customization.</p>
-<p class="hint"><b>Readme Files & Inline Coments</b> You will find readme files inside most directories of the Yoi Boilerplate.
+<p class="hint"><b>Readme Files & Inline Coments</b> You will find readme files inside most directories of the Yoi Kit.
 In addition to that, most files contain inline comments which provide useful contextual help.</p>

 ## Configuring and Customizing

-After you checked the [Yoi Boilerplate](https://github.com/yoshino-digital/yoi-boilerplate) out to your machine and executed [`npm install`](https://github.com/yoshino-digital/yoi-boilerplate#installing), you will find all config files in `src/assets/less/config/`.
+After you checked the [Yoi Kit](https://github.com/yoshino-digital/yoi-kit) out to your machine and executed [`npm install`](https://github.com/yoshino-digital/yoi-kit#installing), you will find all config files in `src/assets/less/config/`.
 Use the variables in [options.less](https://github.com/yoshino-digital/yoi/blob/master/src/less/config/options.less) to configure your own build of Yoi.

 <p class="tree">
 src